mithom/streamlabs_chatbot_hangman/README.txt

 ### To be expected:
 * custom messages
-* possibility to add used letters on overlay
 * option to lock out on wrong (word) guess
 * option to add timer before which the next guess has to happen / the words need to be found
 * add picture of streamer as head of overlay